Consortium for Faculty Diversity Postdoctoral Fellow

 Office fax: 610 526-7479

-Alexander Harper specializes in medieval art and architecture, with particular interests in the historiography of architecture, architectural production and agency, urbanism, and multiculturalism in late medieval southern Italy.
-His dissertation, entitled “Patronage in the re-Christianized Landscape of Angevin Apulia: The Rebuilding of Luceria Sarracenorum into Civitas Sanctae Mariae,” investigates the early fourteenth-century rebuilding and re-Christianization of Lucera in Apulia, a city that for most of the thirteenth century served as the only permanent Muslim settlement on the Italian peninsula until its destruction in August 1300.
-Alexander has received numerous grants and awards, including a University of Toronto School of Graduate Studies Travel Grant to Italy, the John Boswell Dissertation Grant awarded by the Medieval Academy, and a Fulbright Grant to Italy.
-His research on architectural production and circulation in southern Italy and mendicant architecture in the same region has been presented most recently at the Vagantes Medieval Graduate Student Conference in Madison, Wisconsin; the Canadian Conference of Medieval Art Historians in Ottawa, Ontario, Canada; and the International congress on Medieval Studies at Western Michigan University.
+Alexander Harper specializes in medieval art and architecture, with particular interests in social histories of architecture, architectural production and agency, and urbanism in southern Italy.
+His dissertation, entitled “Patronage in the Re-Christianized Landscape of Angevin Apulia: The Rebuilding of Luceria sarracenorum into Civitas Sanctae Mariae,” investigated the early fourteenth-century rebuilding and re-Christianization of Lucera in Apulia, a former Muslim settlement destroyed, resettled, and rebuilt in the early fourteenth century.
+He currently is at work on a book project examining the art, architectural, and institutional histories of late thirteenth- and early fourteenth-century new towns in southern Italy tentatively titled Angevin New Towns: Studies in Medieval Colonialism.
+Alexander has received numerous grants and awards, including grants from the Medieval Academy and the Fulbright Program for study in Italy.
+His research on architectural production and circulation in southern Italy has been presented recently at the Canadian Conference of Medieval Art Historians, the International Congress on Medieval Studies, and the American Association for Italian Studies, among other places.